RichardBronosky/feed_logger/README.md

 Feed Logger
 ===========

-`feed_logger.py` is a python script that fetches feeds and stores them in git allowing you to inspect the differnece over time.
+`feed_logger.py` is a python script that fetches feeds and stores them in git allowing you to inspect the difference over time.
 It is currently very JSON specific, but is intended to be a good base to build on.

 `feeds.json` is a simple dictionary containing the feeds to fetch.
 The key is used to name the directory for each result.